6 Best Homeowners Insurance Companies in Louisiana of 2025

 Other structures: pays to repair or replace structures not attached to your home, like an in-ground swimming pool, fence, or shed.

-Personal property: pays to repair or replace your personal belongings caused by theft, fire, or smoke damage.
-Your personal property includes items such as your clothing, furniture, appliances, jewelry, and electronics.
+Personal property: pays to repair or replace your belongings caused by theft, fire, or smoke damage.
+Personal property includes items such as clothing, furniture, appliances, jewelry, and electronics.

 What Are the Most Common Natural Disasters in Louisiana?

-Louisiana residents don’t experience a wide variety of natural disasters like some states.
+Louisiana residents don't experience many natural disasters like some states.
 The most common catastrophes in Louisiana are hurricanes, severe storms, and floods.
-Gulf Coast residents are often the hit hardest by hurricanes and flooding caused by rain and storm surges.
+Gulf Coast residents are often the hardest hit by hurricanes and flooding caused by rain and storm surges.

 In most recent years, it has not been unheard of for Louisiana to be hit by a few hurricanes in quick succession per season.

-Luckily for Louisiana homeowners, state laws mandate that your insurer cannot have you pay more than one special deductible per calendar year.
-So if your home is subjected to three hurricanes in a row, you would have to only pay one hurricane deductible.
+Luckily for Louisiana homeowners, state laws mandate that your insurer cannot have you pay more than one particular deductible per calendar year.
+So, if your home is subjected to three hurricanes in a row, you would have to pay only one hurricane deductible.

 Do you need flood Insurance in Louisiana?